 High-Level Accounting Certifications to Consider

 In addition to the certifications mentioned above, there are numerous high-level credentials that may be worth considering.
-While entry-level options tend to be broader, these certifications focus on specialized skills within the industry.
-The unique knowledge gained may mean few positions are available, but the employment opportunities that are available do usually lead to higher salaries.
-It is also worth noting that many high-level certifications are more difficult to attain.
+While entry-level options tend to be broader, these certifications focus on specialized skills within the industry suxh as the tax code, accounting information systems and technology, policy creation, etc. The unique knowledge gained may mean few positions are available, but the employment opportunities that are available usually lead to higher salaries.
+It's also worth noting that many high-level certifications are more difficult to attain.
 Seasoned professionals may benefit from exploring one or more of the following credentials:

 The Enrolled Agent (EA) credential is provided by the Internal Revenue Service (IRS) Only Enrolled Agents have the privilege of representing taxpayers before the IRS.
 It is the highest credential the IRS awards and recipients must adhere to ethical standards and complete 72 hours of continuing education courses every three years.
 There are many benefits to earning this credential, including unlimited practice rights.
 Enrolled Agents are unrestricted as to which taxpayers they can represent, what types of matters they can handle, and which IRS offices they can address.